chowjee/ExamplesExtractor/Exercises/15_Ranges/Exercise2/task.md

 ## Ranges (#2)

-Rewrite the function checking whether a string is a valid identifier using ranges.
+Using ranges rewrite the function from the previous atom that checks whether a string is a valid identifier.